orthecreedence/wookie-doc/views/docs/routes.md

 `:suppress-100` can be used to delay the client until the hook finalizes, and then you would call [send-100-continue](/docs/request-handling#send-100-continue) once the router has called [with-chunking](/docs/request-handling#with-chunking).

+`:force-chunking` is a boolean used to tell the route that if we expect chunking (`:chunk t`) and the client did not send the `Transfer-Encoding: Chunked` header, we still want to stream in the body packet-by-packet through [with-chunking](/docs/request-handling#with-chunking).
+This is mainly useful for large file uploads when sent by XHR since browsers don't support streaming/chunked file uploads.
+It doesn't make any sense to buffer the entire file into memory when you expect/want it to be streamed anyway.

 `:replace` tells the routing system that this route should replace the first route with the same method/resource in the routing table.
 If that route doesn't